 The following interventions/consequences are provided for those offenses with consequences listed at principals' discretion.
 In some cases, they may be used as a diversion from or in addition to a more severe consequence.

-Functional Behavior Assessment

-Special Work Assignment

-Social Skills Training

-Refer to Counseling

-Educational Modules

-Student/Administrator Conference

-Special Work Assignment Social Skills Training Refer to Counseling Educational Modules
+Student/Teacher Conference Apology/Restitution Parent Contact Behavioral Contract Behavior Intervention Class Removal from Program/Activity Loss of Privileges Functional Behavior Assessment Special Work Assignment Social Skills Training Refer to Counseling Educational Modules Student/Administrator Conference

 CORPORAL PUNISHMENT